Who's Who in the Zoo

 Who's Who in the Zoo is a 1942 Warner Bros.
 Looney Tunes cartoon directed by Norman McCabe.
 The short was released on February 14, 1942.

 Plot

 Who's Who in the Zoo is one of the cartoons that Warner would occasionally produce, particularly in the World War II era, that featured a series of loosely related gags, usually based on outrageous stereotypes and plays on words, as a narrator (in this case Robert C. Bruce) describes the action.
-The plot is substantially similar to that of 1939's A Day at the Zoo, except that Porky Pig (voiced by Mel Blanc as usual) appears as the zookeeper of the "Azusa Zoo," and that the now-discontinued Egghead is absent.
+The plot is substantially similar to that of 1939's A Day at the Zoo, except that Porky Pig (voiced by Mel Blanc as usual) appears as the zookeeper of the "Azusa Zoo", and that the now-discontinued Elmer Fudd is absent.
 Some excerpts: